The 3 Pillars Your Business Must Stand On

 Manage friend requests and conversations

 Doing it yourself costs time.
 Delegating it costs money.
-Most people start by doing it themselves—then as money comes in, they buy back their time by outsourcing the repetitive tasks.
+Most people start by doing it themselves.
+As money comes in, they buy back their time by outsourcing repetitive tasks.

 2. Marketing — Nurturing Attention & Building Trust